 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Pace Analytical, headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
-Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-As of now, Pace Analytical has not inherited any emissions data from a parent company, nor does it have any cascading targets from initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
-This lack of data suggests that the company may still be in the early stages of developing its climate commitments or reporting framework.
-In the context of the industry, it is essential for organisations like Pace Analytical to establish clear carbon reduction strategies and transparent reporting practices to align with global climate goals and enhance their sustainability profile.
+Pace Analytical, headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of figures in the latest emissions dataset.
+Consequently, there are no recorded totals for Scope 1, Scope 2, or Scope 3 emissions, nor any documented reduction targets or climate pledges.
+As of now, Pace Analytical has not established any publicly available climate commitments or reduction initiatives.
+The company does not inherit emissions data from a parent organisation, and thus operates independently in its climate strategy.
+In the context of the industry, it is essential for organisations like Pace Analytical to develop and communicate clear climate commitments to align with global sustainability goals and enhance transparency in their environmental impact.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.